w3c/web-performance/charter_draft.md

 Produced under Working Group Charter: [https://www.w3.org/2016/07/webperf](https://www.w3.org/2016/07/webperf).

+Planned work: The specification should be unified with other [Scheduling APIs](https://github.com/wicg/scheduling-apis), once they mature.

 #### [Long Task](https://w3c.github.io/longtasks/)

 This specification defines an API that web page authors can use to detect presence of "long tasks" that monopolize the UI thread for extended periods of time and block other critical tasks from being executed - e.g. reacting to user input.